Sanqui/fedorator/BUILD.md

 ## Software

-The Fedorator software can run on both the officially sanctioned [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) distribution, as well as [Fedora](https://getfedora.org/), which supports Raspberry Pi natively since version 25.
+The Fedorator software runs on both the [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) distribution, as well as [Fedora](https://arm.fedoraproject.org/).
+Sadly, the official Raspberry Pi screen is not yet supported Fedora; this situation should change soon, though, however.

-Sadly, you may find yourself requiring the Raspbian distribution, because many of the cheaper displays require proprietary binary drivers only compiled for the Raspbian kernel.
+In order to set up a Fedorator environment, follow the following instruction.

 Install and boot into your operating system.